peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

  * The methods in this class are not well suited for <i>collation</i>, or lexicographic ordering, which is a comparison of text strings that is usually language-dependent and goes beyond equality comparison.
 Further discussion on collation can be found in Unicode Technical Standard 10 (UTS 10), "Unicode Collation Algorithm".

  * As explained in UTS 10 sec.
-1.6, collation serves the purposes of searching and selection (for example, searches by name or by title).
+1.6, collation serves the purposes of searching and selection (for example, searching by name or by title).
 However, this class is directed more to equality comparisons for authentication or authorization purposes, or to avoid creating multiple items that use the same string, rather than, say, to comparisons of names or parts of names for the purpose of showing matching records.

 <b>Security Considerations</b>